Fort Ontario Emergency Refugee Shelter: Life at the shelter

-Upon arriving at Fort Ontario, many were surprised, scared, and angered to see that the fort was surrounded in barbed-wire topped fences.
+Upon arriving at Fort Ontario, many of the refugees were surprised, scared, and angered to see that the fort was surrounded in barbed-wire topped fences.
 They felt that they had left Europe expecting to be brought to safety and freedom but had instead been brought to another concentration camp.
 It was only after explanations from staff at the fort that the refugees began to accept the fence.
 However, there was a lack of freedom in the camp.
 For the first month, the refugees were not allowed to leave the camp.
 Even relatives who had traveled to Oswego were not allowed to enter the camp, and they had to visit with their relatives through the chain-link fence.
 Some local citizens from Oswego visited the camp to welcome the newcomers, passing sweets and gifts through the fence and people from Syracuse, Utica, Tupper Lake, Sackets Harbor, Mexico, Rome, Poland, Russia, Frankfort, Ilion, Watertown and Queensbury of Jewish, Catholic or Protestant descent came to give parcels or donations of clothes, food and even toys for the children.

 In the Fort Ontario Emergency Refugee Shelter, there were 496 "units" (which are defined as either families or unaccompanied individuals).
 The refugees had undergone great trauma, and as a result needed to recuperate.
 Nearly 100 of the refugees had been imprisoned in Buchenwald or Dachau, which some managed to escape.
-Others were hidden and aided by members of Resistance groups, kindly neighbors or who made deals with black market smugglers and to get them to where advancing Allied Soldiers were nearby.
+Others were hidden and aided by members of resistance groups, kindly neighbors or who made deals with black market smugglers and to get them to where advancing Allied Soldiers were nearby.
 Many of them had been refugees for 7 or 8 years, and almost all had suffered through food shortages, disease, torture and trauma.
 Another group of refugees were civilian internees of Italian concentration camps but were released following the Italian Armistice and told by their former guards to head south to avoid being recaptured by the Germans.